nestoralonso/recetas-redux/README.md

 ## DREAM TODOS
 - [ ] Implement it as PWA (Progressive Web App)
+- [ ] Given an ingredient, search recipes based on it
 - [ ] Add i18n to the strings